 While not required, we recommend following these best-practices for production environments:

-- Use SSL over HTTP using a certificate from a trusted authority (eg. Let's Encrypt)
+- Use HTTPS with a certificate from a trusted authority (eg. Let's Encrypt)

 - Verify the "x-signature" header